PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 ## Atomic

 Atomic, as you may have guessed, `atomic` represents something that **cannot be splitted**.
-In the database transaction world, it means for example that if a transaction whith several writes is **started and failed** at some point, **none of the write will be committed**.
+In the database transaction world, it means for example that if a transaction with several writes is **started and failed** at some point, **none of the write will be committed**.
 As stated by many, the word `atomic` could be reword as `abortability`.

 ---
 ## Consistency